 Duckworth decided to run for the Senate while on maternity leave with her firstborn, and becoming a mother influenced her legislative agenda.
 "As tough as it’s been to juggle motherhood and the demands of being in the House and now the Senate, it’s made me more committed to doing this job," she told the Chicago Sun Times in January, noting that she now has a better understanding of infant and maternal health issues.

-Motherhood has allowed her to bring an underrepresented perspective to Congress, so her words are particularly impactful.
+Motherhood has allowed her to bring an underrepresented perspective to Congress, noted the statement from Duckworth's office, so her words are particularly impactful.

 She added that she thinks the United States' lacking paid leave policy is putting Americans behind other developed nations and economic powers around the world.
 Every other developed country has figured out that there is an "economic benefit to taking family leave," she said.

-And, along with other Democrats in the Senate, she supports a bill that would provide up to 12 weeks of leave for family and medical purposes with partial pay.
+And, along with other Democrats in the Senate, she supports a bill that would "provide up to 12 weeks of leave for family and medical purposes with partial pay," reported The Guardian.
 The bill, known as the Family Act, was introduced by New York Sen. Kirsten Gillibrand, and it would establish a nationwide insurance program to pay for the leave, funded by employer and employee payroll contributions, according to The Guardian.

 Paid leave has become a hot topic since Ivanka Trump claimed to be making it a priority.
 But Duckworth doesn't think that the president's daughter has done much at all.